+2 The Companies (Co-operative) Act 1943 was repealed by the Co-operatives Act 2009.

-2 The Magistrates Court (Fees) Amendment Regulations (No. 2) 2011, Table to r.
-4 included amendments to Schedule 1 Divisions 2 and 3.
+3 The Table to r.
+4 of the Magistrates Court (Fees) Amendment Regulations (No. 2) 2011 included amendments to Schedule 1 Divisions 2 and 3.
 These amendments are not included because the instruction in r.
 4 referred only to Schedule 1 Division 1.